egoist/ims/README.md

 #### .findOne([query])

-Same as `.find`, but it return a single item only.
+Same as `.find`, but it returns a single item only.

 ## License